Somatic Breathwork

 To book your appointment, please email me at hello@lilyisobel.com or schedule a free 15-minute call to discuss the best options for you.

-For upcoming group sessions and circles, please see the Events Page or sign up to my newsletter to find out more information on group workshops or retreats.
+For upcoming in person events in the UK and abroad, please see my offerings page or sign up to my newsletter to find out more information.

 FAQs